-One part of the country that many gardeners envy is climate zone 10, a warm sanctuary for a variety of plants thanks to its very long growing seasons and mild winters.
-Made up of the southernmost parts of the country, this region has a climate that’s conducive for multiple rounds of harvests.
-While it has specific challenges with summer heat, it’s an overall welcoming environment for plant life.
-Ahead, we’ve rounded up everything you need to know about zone 10 and what you can grow in it.
+One part of the country that many gardeners envy is climate zone 10, a warm sanctuary for a variety of plants, thanks to its very long growing seasons and mild winters.
+Made up of the southernmost parts of the country, this region has a climate that’s ideal for multiple rounds of harvests.
+While it has specific challenges with blisteringly hot summers, it’s an overall welcoming environment for plant life.
+Below, we’ve rounded up everything you need to know about zone 10 and all the plants that you can grow in it.

 Before we get into the specifics of climate zone 10, let’s talk about the USDA Plant Hardiness Zone Map.
 When shopping for plants, you may see labels indicating a zone range — that basically tells you where the plant will be hardy for more than just one growing season.
 Essentially, the United States Department of Agriculture has divided the country into 13 regions, or climate zones, based on annual minimum temperature ranges.
 Zone 1 faces the coldest winters, while zone 13 usually has the warmest ones.
 Bearing this in mind, inhabitants of zone 10 will often experience warmer winters.